scikit-hep/root_pandas/README.md

 # root\_pandas

-A Python module that allows you to conveniently create DataFrames from ROOT files and save them again.
+A convenience wrapper around the `root_numpy` library that allows you to load and save pandas DataFrames in the ROOT format used in high energy phyics.

 ```python
 from pandas import DataFrame